ielab/cikm2021-website/cfp/faq.md

 ---

+Q: <a href="#faq-11" id="faq-11" class="anchor">Can the camera ready version surpass 9 pages?</a>

+A: No, the camera ready version needs to respect the CFP limits.

+---

+Q: <a href="#faq-12" id="faq-12" class="anchor">Can the emails on paper be different from the ones in submission system?</a>

+A: Yes.

+---

 Q: <a href="#faq-0" id="faq-0" class="anchor">When should full papers be submitted?</a>

 A: Authors must submit a complete abstract by the abstract deadline (19 May anywhere in the world).
 All placeholder abstracts will be deleted and authors will not be able to submit a paper.